shajra/nix-project/doc/project-developing.md

     SUCCESS: Scaffolded Nix project at /tmp/my-project

-The `--refresh` just assures that you get the latest version of the scaffolding script from the internet in case you've made this `nix run` invocation before.
+The `--refresh` assures that you get the latest version of the scaffolding script from the internet if you've made this `nix run` invocation before.

 In the freshly scaffolded project, you'll see the following files: